About

 Stand-up

-This year my work-in-progress solo show, ‘May Find Distressing’ was longlisted for Best Newcomer at the ISH Edinburgh Comedy Awards.
+In 2025 my work-in-progress solo show, ‘May Find Distressing’ was longlisted for Best Newcomer at the ISH Edinburgh Comedy Awards.
 A joke from this show was also shortlisted for the ISH Edinburgh Comedy Awards Best Joke of the Fringe.
+I will be performing an expanded version of this show on the following dates:

 Read more about my stand-up here